 Are we supposed to believe that Mangini had no fingerprints on the defense by that point in the season?
 Even with Belichick coaching without an offensive coordinator?
 It makes one wonder what Lombardi’s vague phrase “removed from responsibility” means, as Belichick might simply have decided to turn more attention to the defense in view of the hefty personnel losses.
 How much more attention, who knows?
 But when you run an NFL rumor mill based on anonymous sources, there’s apparently very little need to ask the hard questions.

-It’s all enough to make one question the motives of a reporter who held a player-personnel job in the NFL as recently as 2007, and probably wants back in the League.
+It’s all plenty to make one question the motives of a reporter who held a player-personnel job in the NFL as recently as 2007, and probably wants back in the League.
 Given the deal that Mangini’s gotten from the press, nationally and in Cleveland, it looks more than anything else like Lombardi smells blood, and might even still be sore about Mangini turning him down when Lombardi was sent by the Raiders to woo Mangini for their defensive coordinator position.
 Anyway, it’s impossible to read Lombardi’s criticism of Mangini without thinking it’s based in something personal.

 The truth is that he was a damn good football coach just into his fourth year of high level coaching experience (coordinator and up).
 He’s going to make mistakes, but this is not Rich Kotite who doesn’t learn from his mistakes.
 Mangini was a smart man, as evidence by the fact that he was 10-6 in his first year with a 5-11 team.
 Truth be told, his only under-.500 year was due to front office mismanagement and a lack of players to fit the 3-4 defense he so desperately needed to make this team a constant contender.